annaturupi/Assignments-2018/Lab04.md

 ## Task 4.4: Test the web app locally

-Once you are inside the directory of the project issue the following commands to setup the configuration of the project using environment variables:
+Once you are inside the directory of the project issue the following commands to setup the configuration of the project using the process environment variables:

 ```
 _$ export DEBUG="True"